epfl-lara/fit-code/README.md

 # Syntax Highlighting for Stainless Fit

-This is a Visual Studio Code extension for syntax highlighting in [Stainless Fit]([Syntax Highlighting for Stainless Fit](https://github.com/epfl-lara/stainlessfit)).
+This is a Visual Studio Code extension for syntax highlighting in [Stainless Fit](https://github.com/epfl-lara/stainlessfit).

 ## Packaging